 Depending on your line of work, you may need one or both of the following policies:

-General liability insurance can help cover client and third-party claims of personal injury, advertising injury, bodily injury, and property damage.
+General liability insurance can help cover client and other third-party claims against you arising from personal injury, advertising injury, bodily injury, and property damage.

-Professional liability insurance can help cover claims of errors and negligence that directly result in a client’s financial loss.
+Professional liability insurance can help cover claims against you arising from errors and negligence that directly result in a client’s financial loss.

 Which do you need?
 All independent contractors can benefit from general liability.
 If you provide others with professional advice as part of your services, such as marketing, you probably need professional liability, too.